-- Operating Costs For the water resources fund most operating costs are fixed. - Personnel Services The water resources fund projects about 14 new FTEs throughout the study period. - Supplies For the water resources fund supplies are projected to be approximately \$410,000 per year over the five year study period. - Capital Improvements Total water resources system capital improvement costs from 2019-2023 are expected to be \$95.7 million in today's dollars.
-Only improvements that provide benefits to existing customers are included in revenue requirements.
-Improvements to serve growth are funded from SDFs.
+- Operating Costs For the water resources fund most operating costs are fixed. - Personnel Services CRW reviews FTE needs each year to determine how many new are projected over the budget period and includes these into the expense projections.
+The total projected FTEs for all four enterprise funds for the five year period is 16 new FTEs. - Supplies For the water resources fund supplies are projected to be approximately \$410,000 per year over the five year study period. - Capital Improvements Total water resources system capital improvement costs from 2019-2023 are expected to be \$95.7 million in today's dollars.
+Only improvements that

-- Capital Replacement and Rehabilitation These are capital costs to replace existing capital assets.
+- provide benefits to existing customers are included in revenue requirements.
+Improvements to serve growth are funded from SDFs. - Capital Replacement and Rehabilitation These are capital costs to replace existing capital assets.
 Total capital costs for existing customers over the five year study period are approximately \$2.5 million. - Inter-Fund Loans The fund does not have an inter-fund loan balance at this time. - Transfers Out These include the costs for the vehicle replacement fund which is transferred to the fleet department and is about \$25,500 over the five year period. - Fund Balances For the study, it is assumed that the fund balances will not drop below the requirements presented in the above section. - Debt Service The fund currently has the 2016 revenue bonds which refunded the 2008 Certificates of Participation (COPs).
 The existing debt service amounts to an average of \$4.5 million per year from 2019 to 2034. - Debt Service Coverage The debt service coverage ratio in the model is set to 1.2 times the total annual debt service amount, which is about \$5.4 million.